dorkodu/sage/sage.md

 #### String

 The string scalar type represents textual data, represented as UTF‐8 character sequences.
-The string type is generally used by Sage to represent free‐form human‐readable text.
+The string type is generally used to represent free‐form human‐readable text.
 All response formats must support string representations, and that representation must be used here.

 ##### **Result Coercion**